marcelm/cutadapt/doc/guide.rst

 Removing adapters
 =================

-Cutadapt supports trimming of multiple types of adapters:
+Cutadapt supports trimming of multiple types of adapters.
+The basic types are ...
+TODO

 ======================================================= ===========================
 Adapter type                                            Command-line option